josayko/NFT-Collection/hardhat/README.md

 # NFT Collection - Hardhat

-> An instance of this contract has been deployed on Ethereum Goerli testnet: https://goerli.etherscan.io/address/0xc6ca02265517cbA700966AE05c3fEFbDDb9c3919
+> An instance of this contract has been deployed on Ethereum Rinkeby testnet: https://rinkeby.etherscan.io/address/0xaeA146dF743d10d42F90d8DdBCB79e0D7f0255a2

 ## Install dependencies